 - The Description is pulling from what you entered on the Schedule, but can be changed as needed.

 - Enter the date the work is expected to be delivered to the client.

 In the lower portion of the window, you will see which of your active Service Groups have associated Tasks, and which do not.
-When the Estimate is created, and should you want to add more lines to it, you will only be able to choose from Services that are selected at this stage.

 Because the majority of clients do bill based on Service Rates, the Aggregate option is defaulted to be ON for each Task.
 Only de-select the Aggregate tick box if you want to bill out at the Role or Staff Rate of the person assigned to the Task.
 Note that you can set the Aggregate button to be on or off by default, via Admin > System Set Up > System Preferences, and the Task tab.

 Click Submit to save, and to create the Estimate & Job.

 You will land on the Services tab of the now created Estimate, and can see the breakdown of dollars to Services.
 Depending on your user permissions, you may see the same or less financial information as above in your own system.

 Note that we recommend you also navigate to the Revenue Schedule tab if you want to do some financial forecasting, and break out your expected revenue by date.
 Learn more about using this feature here: Revenue Schedules